 The airport express train at Seoul Station is within easy reach of both Lotte Mart and the Korean Sauna.
 Make sure you check the time table, bought the ticket, and get off at the right terminal!

 Where to stay in Myeongdong

-As first time visitors to Seoul, I highly recommend staying in Myeongdong because of its prime location.
-Not only is it walking distance to most of the attractions such as Namsan Tower, it also has lots of shops, restaurants, and best value money exchangers.
+As first-time visitor to Seoul, I highly recommend staying in Myeongdong because of its prime location.
+Not only is it within walking distance to most of the attractions such as Namsan Tower, it also has lots of shops, restaurants, and best-value money exchangers.
 Here are some hotel recommendations:

-Myeongdong Ecohouse is by the Myeongdong station with clean korean-style rooms – aka floor bedset – and great location.
-However, the rooms are on the smaller size and the building has no elevator (5 floors in total).
-For western style beds, Tomo Residence is an alternative, though the rooms are still on the small side.
+Myeongdong Ecohouse is by the Myeongdong station with clean Korean-style rooms – aka floor bedset – and a great location.
+However, the rooms are on the smaller side and the building has no elevator (5 floors in total).
+For western-style beds, Hotel Thomas Myeonngdong is an alternative, though the rooms are still on the small side.